ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

     - Good approach: system level calls (machine can't lie to itself)
     - Bad approach: put the check at the application level; now you're at the mercy of race conditions between instances
   - What are other bad approaches you could take?
-- Why was this chapter so short?
-Why isolate these points in their own chapter?
 - Where did this concept of a Lockfile originate?
 Something Linus thought up, or insired by something else?
 - How much of a performance hit are we getting from implementing Lockfile?

 ## Chapter 5: Growing trees

-Time to run some executables.
+- Time to run some executables.
+- An interesting but dangerous shell option: `export RUBYOPT="--disable gems"` (skips Ruby gems on path lookups)

 ### Questions

 - Why are we storing things in octals? (and by "things", I mean file modes).
 More compact than a string, sure.
+  - Author says it's "easier to read"... for computers, maybe?
 - ["Sticky bits"](https://en.wikipedia.org/wiki/Sticky_bit)... who named this?
 - Need to research Merkle trees.
-Behind Git and Bitcoin.
-Blockchain in general or just Bitcoin?
+Behind Git and blockchain.
-  - Answer: Blockchain.
+- Can someone explain the `Z*` bit in the tree entry format? "use Z* in the format string to serialise this combined field followed by a null byte."
-- Did anyone implement the unideal Workspace refactors?
-Learn anything interesting?
+- Did anyone implement the unideal Workspace refactors? (bottom of page 70) Learn anything interesting?
 - Why isn't `lockfile.rb` organized under `database` directory?
 - Why is `author.rb` organized under `database` directory?